BASTION-01/BASTION-01/README.md

 -planning on sitting under or anywhere remotely close to the proship tree? *dni.*
 -
 -i have blocked **EVERYONE** underneath it. i will not hesitate to block more.

+-OH, and also!! i only follow back cool people or oomfs :]
 <img width="1920" height="50" alt="image" src="https://github.com/user-attachments/assets/d54f00d2-cb77-4067-88a1-1a02352d8a90" />